T

 $8–$12

-Dense, rich, and creamy baked cheesecake, often served plain or with a simple fruit topping.
-This dessert is a New York institution.
+Rich, dense, and creamy baked cheesecake, typically served plain or with a fruit topping.
+This New York version is distinct for its smooth texture and tangy flavor.

 $7–$10

-Marinated and grilled chicken served over fragrant rice with a drizzle of white sauce and hot sauce.
-A ubiquitous and delicious street food staple.
+Marinated chicken, grilled and served over fragrant rice with a drizzle of white sauce and hot sauce.
+A ubiquitous and delicious street food staple found on nearly every corner.

-Where to try: The Halal Guys (various locations, original at 53rd St & 6th Ave)
+Where to try: The Halal Guys (53rd St & 6th Ave)

 Cronut